folkertdev/rust-rfcs/text/3720-labeled-match.md

 The feature proposed in https://internals.rust-lang.org/t/pre-rfc-safe-goto-with-value/14470/51 touches on a lot of the same problems as this RFC.

-The advantage of labeled match is that it is not as syntactically experimental.
-No new constructs or keywords are really needed, we "just" allow labels before match, and add an operand to `continue` just like `break` already has.
-Labeled match fits into current rust nicely, while being just as expressive.
+The advantage of `loop match` is that it makes a connection between control flow and data flow.
+In particular with label-based proposals, it is laborious to store a state and later resume in that state.

 ## Computed goto